bioc/dpeak/README.md

 install_github("dongjunchung/dpeak")
 ```

 Note that GNU Make is a system requirement.
 For more information on installing GNU Make can be found here: https://www.gnu.org/software/make/.
+Note as well that fimo and meme are required for use of DpeakMotif.
+Since these are unavailable on Windows, Windows users will not be able to utilize the DpeakMotif functionality.

 References
 ==========